 Hormone-secreting tumors.
 These growths secrete chemical messengers that travel through the blood.

 Nonhormone-secreting tumors.
-These growths, also called endocrine inactive pituitary adenomas, are removed by surgery
+These growths are also called endocrine inactive pituitary adenomas.
+They are removed

-because as they increase in size they may cause headache and visual disturbances.
+by surgery because as they increase in size they may cause headache and vision problems.

 Cancerous tumors.
-These growths may be treated with a combination of surgery, cancer drugs, and X-ray
+These growths may be treated with a combination of surgery, cancer medicines, and

 Risks of endoscopic pituitary surgery

-carry some risk for reaction to anesthesia, bleeding, and infection.
-Risks and complications
+carry some risks, such as reaction to anesthesia, bleeding, and infection.
+Risks and

 CSF rhinorrhea.
-CSF, or cerebrospinal fluid, is the fluid that surrounds the brain, and it may leak
+Cerebrospinal fluid (CSF) is the fluid that surrounds the brain.
+It may leak from

-from the nose after surgery.
-In some cases, another surgery may be needed to repair
+the nose after surgery.
+In some cases, another surgery may be needed to repair this

 Meningitis.
 This is a type of infection occurring in the membrane lining the brain and spinal

 Damage to normal parts of the pituitary gland.
-Damage to areas of the pituitary that secrete hormones may require hormone replacement
+If parts of the pituitary that secrete hormones are damaged, you may need hormone

 Diabetes insipidus.
-Damage to a part of the pituitary gland that helps control urination may lead to
+This condition may occur if the part of the pituitary gland that helps control urination